Is this partner site trustworthy? Where will I get my booking confirmation? Will I get a refund if I make a cancellation?

 Otherwise, you can retrieve your booking on the airline’s website using your booking reference.
 Following that, key-in your membership or frequent flyer number into the passenger details to earn your miles.

-7. What is the pink book button?
+7. What is the blue book button?

 Remember that you are still booking with the airline, travel agent or travel provider.
 They will collect your payment and you will receive any confirmation email, e-ticket and vouchers directly from them.